getbraincloud/braincloud-docs/docs/api/2_capi/group/sysupdategroupmember.md

 Parameter | Description
 --------- | -----------
 groupId | ID of the group
-entityId | The id of the entity to update version | Version to verify jsonData | Data to apply
+profileId | Profile ID of the member being updated role | Role of the member being updated jsonAttributes | Attributes of the member being updated